 There is a lot to discover in this little city, its long beaches, in particular, are a sensual feast, at just twenty min away from the city.
 The perfect place to escape.
 You can access these beaches by bus number 31 and 33.
 Once you have had a look at all of those beautiful places, you might like to get some tapas in Rua da Magdalena between the City Hall and Canton de Molins.

-The English Way is the Camino de Santiago route that was traditionally followed by pilgrims from Britain and Ireland.
+The Camino Ingles is the Camino de Santiago route that was traditionally followed by pilgrims from Britain and Ireland.
 Easter would be the perfect time of the year to start the English Camino in Ferrol home to some of the most elaborate Easter processions in all of Spain.
 During the processions, members of religious brotherhoods walk the streets dressed in colourful penitential robes.
-They may be seen carrying processional candles, wooden crosses or even walking the streets barefoot.
+They may be seen carrying processional candles, wooden crosses, or even walking the streets barefoot.
 From here you can walk to Santiago de Compostela for more Easter celebrations will take place.